Introduction

 t!(i18n, multiple_key); // -> "6 items"

-note: while floats are supported, they don't carry all the informations once deserialized such as leading 0, so some truncation may occur.
+note: While floats are supported, they don't carry all the information once deserialized (such as leading zeros), so some truncation may occur.

-If you need multiple counts for a plural or a range, for example:
+If you need multiple counts for a plural, like for example:

 {